duereg/manager-readme/README.md

 ### Responsible & Dependable
  - Write code to live forever
  - Practice incrementalism; write small PR’s
- - Test everything; TDD, Unit, Integration, Acceptance
+ - Test everything; TDD, Unit, Integration, Acceptance, Load
  - Follow work all the way through.
 Be responsible for the quality of your code
  - Tooling > Diligence; Use Metrics & Logging; Evidence over Effort
  - A broken build is a production outage